What We Did

-This $3.6 million streetscape renovation aims to help the City of Paramount re-envision the character of their downtown district to create places for people, incorporate sustainable landscaping and engineering practices, modernize the local transit system, enhance lighting and wayfinding, and improve the safety of pedestrians by reinvigorating the 1/2 mile streetscape of Paramount Boulevard, between Jackson Street and Alondra Boulevard was invigorated by the improvements.
+This $3.6 million streetscape renovation for the City of Paramount re-envisioned the character of their downtown district to create places for people, incorporate sustainable landscaping and engineering practices, modernize the local transit system, enhance lighting and wayfinding, and improve the safety of pedestrians.
+A half-mile stretch of Paramount Boulevard between Jackson Street and Alondra Boulevard was invigorated by the improvements.

-"Paramount Boulevard design elevates the importance of pedestrians and the local community's needs by creating inclusive pedestrian walkways, bus shelters, and seating areas.
-The design is an excellent example for other cities in California to follow as a prototype of an urban corridor redevelopment where vehicular traffic and pedestrians coexist in harmony with nature." - ASLA Jury
+“Paramount Boulevard’s design elevates the importance of pedestrians and the local community’s needs by creating inclusive pedestrian walkways, bus shelters, and seating areas.
+The design is an excellent example for other cities in California to follow as a prototype of an urban corridor redevelopment where vehicular traffic and pedestrians coexist in harmony with nature.”